gatenbysanderson/laravel-pdf-generator/README.md

 ## Versioning

 We use a versioning scheme to match the Laravel version supported.
 For the versions available, see the [tags on this repository](https://github.com/gatenbysanderson/laravel-pdf-generator/tags).

-## License

-This project is licensed under the proprietary License.